igomezv/Reconstructing-RC-with-ANN/README.md

   - Walter, F., Brinks, E., De Blok, W. J. G., Bigiel, F., Kennicutt, R. C., Thornley, M. D., & Leroy, A. (2008).
 THINGS: The H i nearby galaxy survey.
 The Astronomical Journal, 136(6), 2563.
   - De Blok, W. J. G., Walter, F., Brinks, E., Trachternach, C., Oh, S. H., & Kennicutt, R. C. (2008).
 High-resolution rotation curves and galaxy mass models from THINGS.
 The Astronomical Journal, 136(6), 2648.

-## How to Use

-1. **Setting Up**: Clone this repository to your local machine.
-Ensure you have Python and the necessary libraries installed.
-2. **Running Models**: Navigate to the `models` directory.
-Use the provided scripts to load and run predictions using our pre-trained neural networks.
-3. **Visualization**: To view the reconstruction plots and loss functions, head to the `figures` directory.
-Additional scripts are available for generating new plots.

 ## Contributing